mm-mansour/Fast-Pandas/README.md

 ## 2 - Pandas vs Numpy.

-This section tests the performance of functions that are found in both numpy and padnas.
+This section tests the performance of functions that are found in both numpy and pandas.
 #### 2.1 - Summation performance:
 Tested functions: